COVID-19: Vaccine, Fertility, and Pregnancy

 - Several studies looking into the safety and effect of vaccines on fertility and pregnancy have all shown that the COVID-19 vaccines are safe for people who are pregnant, or who want to have a child in the future.
 There is currently no evidence that COVID-19 vaccines cause fertility problems in women or men.

-- Pregnant people are at an increased risk for severe illness from COVID-19.
+- People who are pregnant are at an increased risk for severe illness from COVID-19.
 Getting sick from COVID-19 infection when pregnant can cause preterm birth, stillbirth, and other pregnancy complications.
 Vaccination either before conception or early during pregnancy is the best way to reduce maternal and fetal complications.

-- Vaccinated people are far less likely than unvaccinated people to get COVID-19, including the Delta variant.
+- Vaccinated people are far less likely than unvaccinated people to get COVID-19.
 COVID-19 vaccination will help keep you from getting severely sick, being hospitalized, or dying from COVID-19.

 What the research says about getting a COVID-19 vaccine

 Developing new vaccines is a thorough and careful process.
 Safety is the top priority during all phases of vaccine development, approval, and use.

 Research studies have found that COVID-19 vaccines:

 - Do not cause any fertility problems in men or women.